leecher1337/mgoodies-skype/scriver/Docs/scriver-readme.txt

 A: There is a special Unicode icon in the status bar (U), left click the icon to enable/disable Unicode and right click to open code page selection menu.

+Q: How to use multiple containers ?
+A: Drag&drop tabs while holding down CTRL key.
+If a tab is dropped on an existing container it will be added to it.
+If a tab is dropped outside any existing cotainer a new one will be created.
+CTRL key needs to be pressed only when a tab is being dropped.

 5. Known Issues
 ---------------

 6. Change Log
 -------------
-2.3.2.5
+2.3.2.6
+* bugfixes: accessing dat after free, hide tab bar when tabs are disabled 2.3.2.5
 * bugfixes: vertical maximize, Unicode texts
 2.3.2.4